9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 Imagine being a computer when you read code.
 ```
 ```
 As computers, we read carefully.
-We pay attention to every line of code.
+We pay attention to every detail.
+Every line of code.
 ```
 3) Develop ideas about the coding elements in [Lesson 1 | Warm-up Worksheet][warm-up]:
 ```